poorv5/Eterna-AI/README.md

 a. *High-Entropy:*

 High-entropy data is defined as data which contains stochastically generated ICs, where there is an equal expected value of finding live (1-state) or dead (0-state) cells.
-We include a 10000-sample high-entropy dataset for training ([conway_states_0.5_0.5_10000by32by32by10_toroidal_20240813_224815_sorder0.5_eorder0.5.csv](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/conway_states_0.5_0.5_10000by32by32by10_toroidal_20240813_224815_sorder0.5_eorder0.5.csv)) and a 1000-sample high-entropy dataset for finding validation losses ([conway_states_0.5_0.5_1000by32by32by10_toroidal_20240813_224611_sorder0.5_eorder0.5.csv](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/conway_states_0.5_0.5_1000by32by32by10_toroidal_20240813_224611_sorder0.5_eorder0.5.csv)).
+We include a 10000-sample high-entropy dataset for training ([conway_states_0.5_0.5_10000by32by32by10_toroidal_20240813_224815_sorder0.5_eorder0.5.csv](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/conway_states_0.5_0.5_10000by32by32by10_toroidal_20240813_224815_sorder0.5_eorder0.5.csv)) and a 1000-sample high-entropy dataset for finding validation losses ([conway_states_0.5_0.5_1000by32by32by10_toroidal_20240813_224611_sorder0.5_eorder0.5.csv](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/conway_states_0.5_0.5_1000by32by32by10_toroidal_20240813_224611_sorder0.5_eorder0.5.csv)).

 b. *Broad-Entropy:*

 Broad-entropy data is defined as data which contains stochastically generated ICs, where each sample in the dataset is generated with an order parameter ranging linearly from 0 to 1, where the order parameter may be interpreted as the expected value of the probability of finding a 1 in the corresponding IC.
-We include a 10000-sample broad-entropy dataset for training ([conway_states_0_1_10000by32by32by10_toroidal_20240711_133408.csv](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/conway_states_0_1_10000by32by32by10_toroidal_20240711_133408.csv)) and a 1000-sample broad-entropy dataset for finding validation losses ([conway_states_0_1_1000by32by32by10_toroidal_20240711_151806.csv](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/conway_states_0_1_1000by32by32by10_toroidal_20240711_151806.csv)).
+We include a 10000-sample broad-entropy dataset for training ([conway_states_0_1_10000by32by32by10_toroidal_20240711_133408.csv](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/conway_states_0_1_10000by32by32by10_toroidal_20240711_133408.csv)) and a 1000-sample broad-entropy dataset for finding validation losses ([conway_states_0_1_1000by32by32by10_toroidal_20240711_151806.csv](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/conway_states_0_1_1000by32by32by10_toroidal_20240711_151806.csv)).

 3. **Example Data:**

-For demonstrative purposes, we also include two datasets ([EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152545.csv](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152545.csv) and [EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152920.csv](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152920.csv)) which showcases the ability of our dataset generator script, [training_set_gen.ipynb](https://github.com/lamm-mit/LifeGPT/blob/main/training_set_gen.ipynb), to generate datasets of varying sizes and entropies.
+For demonstrative purposes, we also include two datasets ([EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152545.csv](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152545.csv) and [EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152920.csv](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/EXAMPLE_conway_states_0_1_100by50by50by20_toroidal_20240821_152920.csv)) which showcases the ability of our dataset generator script, [training_set_gen.ipynb](https://github.com/lamm-mit/Eterna-AI/blob/main/training_set_gen.ipynb), to generate datasets of varying sizes and entropies.

 ### Tutorial on Dataset Generation
-The Jupyter Notebook [training_set_gen.ipynb](https://github.com/lamm-mit/LifeGPT/blob/main/training_set_gen.ipynb) contains example scripts for generating training, validation, and testing sets.
-All scripts utilize functions in the ConwayGame class found in [game.py](https://github.com/lamm-mit/LifeGPT/blob/main/conway_lib/game.py), which itself may be found in [conway_lib](https://github.com/lamm-mit/LifeGPT/tree/main/conway_lib).
+The Jupyter Notebook [training_set_gen.ipynb](https://github.com/lamm-mit/Eterna-AI/blob/main/training_set_gen.ipynb) contains example scripts for generating training, validation, and testing sets.
+All scripts utilize functions in the ConwayGame class found in [game.py](https://github.com/lamm-mit/Eterna-AI/blob/main/conway_lib/game.py), which itself may be found in [conway_lib](https://github.com/lamm-mit/Eterna-AI/tree/main/conway_lib).

 ## Training
 ### Prewritten Scripts with Preset Training Parameters
-Included in this repository are two .py files containing prewritten code for training LifeGPT models using different training data and hyperparameters.
+Included in this repository are two .py files containing prewritten code for training Eterna-AI models using different training data and hyperparameters.

-The file [LifeGPT_toroidal_rot_pos_on_no_forgetful_mask_high_ent.py](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/LifeGPT_toroidal_rot_pos_on_no_forgetful_mask_high_ent.py) corresponds to training (and periodically benchmarking at temperature=1) a model without forgetful causal masking (FCM), and using high-entropy data.
+The file [Eterna-AI_toroidal_rot_pos_on_no_forgetful_mask_high_ent.py](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/Eterna-AI_toroidal_rot_pos_on_no_forgetful_mask_high_ent.py) corresponds to training (and periodically benchmarking at temperature=1) a model without forgetful causal masking (FCM), and using high-entropy data.

-The file [LifeGPT_toroidal_rot_pos_on_15_percent_forgetful_mask_broad_ent.py](https://github.com/lamm-mit/LifeGPT/blob/main/LifeGPT/LifeGPT_toroidal_rot_pos_on_15_percent_forgetful_mask_broad_ent.py) corresponds to training (and periodically benchmarking at temperature=1) a model with forgetful causal masking (FCM), and using broad-entropy data.
+The file [Eterna-AI_toroidal_rot_pos_on_15_percent_forgetful_mask_broad_ent.py](https://github.com/lamm-mit/Eterna-AI/blob/main/Eterna-AI/Eterna-AI_toroidal_rot_pos_on_15_percent_forgetful_mask_broad_ent.py) corresponds to training (and periodically benchmarking at temperature=1) a model with forgetful causal masking (FCM), and using broad-entropy data.

 ### Training Tutorial
-The following is a walk-through of the process of writing python code for training LifeGPT, with some example hyperparameters from our paper.
+The following is a walk-through of the process of writing python code for training Eterna-AI, with some example hyperparameters from our paper.

 0. **Import Modules:**
 ```python